pivotal-cf/docs-pws-services/services/memcachier.html.md

 }
 ~~~

-You may want to set the above code up as a new MemCachierClient class as shown in the following example:
+You might want to set the above code up as a new MemCachierClient class as shown in the following example:

 ~~~xml
 package com.memcachier.examples.java;